Annabelle Ewing: Other political positions

+Deputy Presiding Officer (2021-2026)

-After being re-elected in the 2021 election, Ewing was elected as one of the two Deputy Presiding Officers of the Scottish Parliament.
+Following the start of the new parliamentary session in 2021, Ewing was elected, alongside Liberal Democrat MSP Liam McArthur, as one of the two Deputy Presiding Officers of the Scottish Parliament.
 On 20 April 2023, after a particularly robust intervention from Fergus Ewing on the subject of gas extraction, she had to remind him officially about treating fellow members with respect.
 First Minister Humza Yousaf then quipped that he suspected it was not the first time she had had to tell her brother off.

-On 2 March 2025, she announced she would stand down at the 2026 Scottish Parliament election.